 - Peer Support Specialist Certification or Credentialing Authority

-The standards and requirements for the certification of mental health peer support specialists and peer recovery specialists are developed and administered by third-party, non-profit certification providers.
+There are currently no statutory or regulatory standards for the certification of mental health peer support specialists and peer recovery specialists.
+The standards and requirements for the certification of mental health peer support specialists and peer recovery specialists are developed and administered by third-party, nonprofit certification providers.

 - Practice Authority

 NPs have full independent practice authority.
 An NP means a nurse with current licensure as a registered nurse in Iowa or who is licensed in another state and recognized for licensure in this state pursuant to the nurse licensure compact, and is also registered in Iowa to practice in an advanced role.
 The ARNP is prepared for an advanced role by virtue of additional knowledge and skills gained through a formal advanced practice education program of nursing in a specialty area approved by the board.
 In the advanced role, the nurse practices nursing assessment, intervention and management within the boundaries of the nurse-client relationship.
 Advanced nursing practice occurs in a variety of settings, within an interdisciplinary health care team, which provide for consultation, collaborative management, or referral.
 655 IAC §7.1(152)

 NPs may prescribe drugs, devices and medical gases and are authorized to prescribe controlled substances after they register with the U.S. Drug Enforcement Administration and the Iowa Board of Pharmacy.
 655 IAC §7.1(152)

 - Nurse Practitioner as a Primary Care Provider